husush23/Math-magician/README.md

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

-> Here is some details for developers who mught want to use this project.

 To get a local copy up and running, follow these steps.